tardate/LittleArduinoProjects/README.md

-# 475 Little Electronics and Arduino Projects
+# 476 Little Electronics and Arduino Projects

-> Latest addition:sparkles: [White Noise Generator](./Electronics101/AudioEffects/WhiteNoiseGenerator) - Building a common white noise generator circuit and optimising it for 9V operation with BC337 transistors.
+> Latest addition:sparkles: [Simplest Direct FM Receiver](./Radio/FM/SimplestDirectReceiver) - Taming a very simple direct conversion FM receiver.

 Just my collection of electronics projects, many involving an Arduino in one way or another.
 Some are full builds (like [The FretBoard](./FretBoard)),